 Influenza is highly contagious, can be dangerous and we know that regular vaccination can help to protect us.
 As the flu vaccine changes every year to fight the latest strains, even if you had the jab last winter, you will still need another one this year.

 - Aged 65 years and over

-- Those living in a residential or nursing home
+- Living in a residential or nursing home

-- The carer of an older or disabled person
+- carer of an older or disabled person

 Are there any side effects?